danielphiri/myyshop/README.md

 ## Dependencies

-This application prioritizes simplicity and does not rely on any third-party libraries or frameworks.
+This application prioritizes simplicity and does not rely on any third-party libraries or frameworks for most of it's user interface or functionality.
 All functionality has been implemented natively in Swift/SwiftUI.
 However, to handle authentication, there is some code that relying on the following libraries:
 - Firebase
 - FirebaseAuth
 - GoogleSignIn
 - GoogleSignInSwift

-All of these dependencies were added using SPM.
+All of these dependencies were integrated into the project using SPM.

 ## Screenshots